tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 Be careful to only escape content you actually want to escape; don't pass the leading `.` in a class name or the `:` at the beginning pseudo-classes like `:hover` or `:focus` or those characters will be escaped.

-Additionally, because CSS has rules about the characters a class name can *start* with (a class can't start with a number, but it can contain one), it's a good idea to escape your complete class name (not just the user-provided portion) or you may end up with unnecessary escape sequences:
+Additionally, because CSS has rules about the characters a class name can *start* with (a class can't start with a number, but it can contain one), it's a good idea to escape your complete class name (not only the user-provided portion) or you may end up with unnecessary escape sequences:

 ```js
 // Will unnecessarily escape `1`